op3n-signal/states-map/README.md

 # states-map

---This was a d3.js project for freeCodeCamp
+--This was a d3.js project for freeCodeCamp <br />
---It displays all stats in US
+--It displays all stats in US<br />
---It displays all counties
+--It displays all counties<br />
 --It is color-coded to show difference in counties comparing counties where people hold more bachelor degrees than others.